 Keep it simple

-Keep it simple We wanted to ensure the language linked to each skill was explicitly taught and referred to by all on a daily basis.
+We wanted to ensure the language linked to each skill was explicitly taught and referred to by all on a daily basis.
 Skills Builder is included in INSET days and in our teaching and learning policy to ensure language is used regularly and consistently.
 It was decided to focus on one skill per half term across the whole school, through assemblies and using some Skills Builder resources for short weekly lessons.
 Skills Builder is shared with parents through our newsletter where we also suggest homezone challenges so children can continue to practise the skills at home.
-Students are rewarded for completing skill activities at home with Skills Builder certificates.
-The parent workshop also helped strengthen the home-school connection by giving children a platform to celebrate their skill development with their families.
-Additionally, the school council has played an active role in refining the activity passport, contributing ideas to make it more engaging and meaningful for pupils.
+Students are rewarded for completing skill activities at home with Skills Builder certificates and tokens.
+Tokens are

 Start early, keep going

-Start early, keep going Our learning certificates were revamped to include the skill descriptors alongside our apple characters.
+All students in the school are building the essential skills, and this forms part of everyday school life in all key stages.
+Our learning certificates were revamped to include the skill descriptors alongside our apple characters.
 Two certificates are handed out per week, one of which is linked to the focus skill for the half term.
 These are read out in assembly and then displayed in school for a week for all to see before the children take them home to share with their parents.
 Speaking and listening skills are taught alongside the focus skill throughout the whole year, as we felt these were critical in all aspects of life.

 Measure it